 So if speaking of the pros and cons of retirement savings in crypto, there are certainly quite solid advantages.
 Of course, there is another side — cryptocurrencies are volatile.
 The price can change rapidly and the value of the asset may drop dramatically.

 But that is not the reason to refuse this option.
 You can diversify your savings portfolio with different assets and hedge the risks.
 It can be different cryptocurrencies – popular ones like Bitcoin, Ethereum, Ripple.

-Also, you can choose coins of some newer crypto projects like LINK, or ATOM.
-Or go for stablecoins like USDT, GUSD and the like – their value is pegged to dollar at 1:1 ratio.
+Also, you can choose coins from some newer crypto projects like LINK, or ATOM.
+Or go for stable coins like USDT, GUSD, and the like – their value is pegged to the dollar at a 1:1 ratio.

 The choice is huge, so are the opportunities with crypto.
 All you have to do is study the asset well before investing in it and make an informed decision.

 How To Exchange Your Retirement Savings For Cryptocurrencies

 Everything is just simple, you need to create an account on a cryptocurrency exchange platform that supports both fiat and crypto money.
 Complete the verification of your identity and you’ll be able to buy crypto.

 Some exchanges allow you to buy Bitcoins directly from your Visa or Mastercard.